Sage-Bionetworks/data_curator/README.md

 Note: _For more instructions see, [Data Ingress Pipeline Docs](https://github.com/Sage-Bionetworks/HTAN-data-pipeline/tree/organized-into-packages#readme)_.

-To verify that the backend is installed do (either of) the following:
+To verify that the backend is installed do either of the following:

+A.

     pip list

+or

+    conda list

-See if you can find the `ingresspipe` package in the list of packages installed using `pip`.
+See if you can find the `ingresspipe` package in the list of packages installed.

+B.

 Run any example(s) from within the `ingresspipe` package as follows: